JVM-RingBuffer/RingBuffer/BUILD.md

 ## Benchmarks

-1 million elements per producer are written, and 1 million elements per consumer are read.
+1 million elements per concurrent thread are written/read.

 `test` folder: write all elements _then_ read all elements
 `contention-test` folder: write and read at the same time all elements